zwq2018/zwq2018.github.io/_pages/about.md

 - Interleaved image-text pretraining corpus from instructional videos
 - All the images and text are extracted from online instructional videos (22,000 class hours), covering multiple fundamental subjects, e.g., mathematics, physics, and chemistry.
 - Our textbook corpus providing a more coherent context and richer knowledge for image-text aligning.
-- More than 700 downloads within one week
+- More than 7000 downloads within two weeks (Rank #2 in Huggingface Trending)
 </div>
 </div>